judasgutenberg/Disturbatron/README.md

-Here's a photo of the Raspberry Pi Zero inside my Disturbatron.
+Here's a photo of the Raspberry Pi Zero inside the one Disturbatron known to be built.

 ![alt text](disturbatron_pins.jpg?raw=true)